Multi-Domain Security for 6G ISAC: Challenges and Opportunities in Transportation: Integrated Multi-Domain Secure ISAC

 \subsection{Cross-Layer Anomaly Detection}

-In addition to secure key generation, ISAC also enables real-time cross-layer anomaly detection by correlating observables across the physical, protocol and cyber-physical domains, as shown in Fig.~\ref{fig_multi_domain}.
-A unified detection engine can expose threats along three complementary dimensions.
-First, \textit{cross-layer consistency checker} aligns physical features such as AoA and Doppler with protocol metadata and control reports to reveal anomalies, for example, a Doppler-inferred velocity that contradicts a reported trajectory.
-Second, \textit{spatio-temporal analyzer} evaluates the natural evolution of multipath and Doppler features in temporal and spatial domains, flagging abrupt discontinuities and replayed patterns indicative of spoofing or RIS manipulation.
+In addition to secure key generation, ISAC also enables real-time cross-layer anomaly detection by correlating observables across the physical, protocol and cyber-physical domains, as shown in Fig.\,\ref{fig_multi_domain}.
+A \textit{unified detection engine} can expose threats along three complementary dimensions.
+First, \textit{cross-layer consistency checker} aligns physical features with protocol metadata and control reports to reveal anomalies, for example, a Doppler-inferred velocity that contradicts a reported trajectory.
+In this context, the physical‑layer observables quantified in Fig.\,\ref{fig:PLAHLA} (such as the sensitivity of AoA‑based PLA pass/fail patterns to SNR) illustrate the types of temporal and geometric inconsistencies that a cross‑layer anomaly detection engine can exploit.
+Second, a \textit{spatio-temporal analyzer} evaluates the natural evolution of multipath and Doppler features in temporal and spatial domains, flagging abrupt discontinuities and replayed patterns indicative of spoofing or RIS manipulation.
 Finally, \textit{context correlator} validates whether reflections and mobility states are consistent with environmental constraints such as road geometry and traffic flow.
 Here, mismatches across devices and with the map expose localized forgeries.
-Since most attacks perturb only one layer at a time, these complementary dimensions strengthen anomaly detection across layers and raise the bar for an adversary attempting to remain undetected.
+Since most attacks perturb only one layer at a time, these complementary dimensions strengthen anomaly detection across layers and raise the bar for an adversary attempting to remain undetected.\revv{\footnote{\revv{In practice, lightweight checks of AoA/AoD consistency, multipath evolution and motion/trajectory/environment agreement can be performed locally at the vehicle or BS/RSU for time-critical operation or handled at the edge for broader correlation.}}}